Holidays in St. Julian's, Malta: Resorts, Beaches & Hotels

 Where to Stay in St. Julian's

-- be.HOTEL: A stylish four-star designer hotel, this property is located conveniently within the Bay Street Tourist Complex in St George's Bay.
+- be.HOTEL: A chic four-star designer hotel located within the Bay Street Tourist Complex in St George's Bay, putting you steps away from shops and entertainment.

-- Corinthia St George's Bay: Situated on the edge of St George's Bay, this luxury hotel is an ideal choice for guests looking for extensive sea views and access to multiple pools.
+- Corinthia St George's Bay: A luxury choice situated on the edge of St George's Bay, this hotel is well-regarded for its extensive sea views and multiple pools.

-- Hilton Malta: An upscale waterfront resort that offers a premium experience right in the centre of St. Julian's, Malta.
+- Hilton Malta: An upscale waterfront resort in St. Julian's that offers a spacious and refined environment for your stay.

-- ME Malta: A sophisticated luxury hotel located in the St. Julian's area, providing a modern retreat for discerning travellers.
+- ME Malta: A sophisticated luxury hotel located in the St. Julian's area, perfect for travellers who appreciate contemporary design.

 Getting There and When to Go